alstat/Yunir.jl/docs/src/man/text_alignment.md

 ```
 ### Encoding
 As emphasized above, Yunir.jl is based on [BioAlignments.jl](https://github.com/BioJulia/BioAlignments.jl) APIs to do
-the pairwise alignment.
-To do this, [BioAlignments.jl](https://github.com/BioJulia/BioAlignments.jl) requires
+the pairwise alignment, and [BioAlignments.jl](https://github.com/BioJulia/BioAlignments.jl) requires
-a Roman character input.
+a Roman input character.
 Therefore, the input Arabic texts need to be encoded or transliterated to Roman characters.
 ```@repl abc
 shamela0012129_enc = encode(shamela0012129_nrm)
 shamela0023790_enc = encode(shamela0023790_nrm)